 If you’re the type that will see the new lower monthly payment but still pay the original amount, fantastic!
 If you’re not and instead will just spend the money, or rack up more debt, on this now 0% balance credit card, then you’re only delaying the inevitable – and now putting your home on the line.

 There are two things to keep an eye on — the closing costs (including an application fee) and whether there’s a pre-payment penalty.
 A home equity loan is very similar to a second mortgage so you’re getting a loan with a set period (up to 30 years) and most banks have a minimum amount, typically $10,000.

 Capital One offers home equity loans with zero closing costs, no annual fees, and has loans for terms of 5, 10, 15, and 20 years.
 There is a pre-payment penalty if you close your account within 24 months, though there’s no pre-payment penalty for residents of Texas.

 Many banks may charge application fees, closing costs, and other fees related to the loan because it is so similar to a mortgage.
-It’s not uncommon to see property or title related fees, so be sure to ask about these when doing your research.
+It’s not uncommon to see a property or title-related fees, so be sure to ask about these when doing your research.

 What about other consolidation options

 Using a home equity loan to pay off debt is not the only way to consolidate loans, but you will find that it’s probably going to be the cheapest.

 At the time of this writing, I researched the cost of personal loans and quoted rates were much higher.
 This makes sense because a home equity loan is backed by your home, a personal loan is backed by nothing.